dervishmoose/quick_block/README.md

 # quick_block
-Starter framework for a Drupal block
+Starter framework, both code and HTML template for a Drupal 7 block